 What Is a Bankruptcy Trustee?

-In addition to overseeing your bankruptcy case, the Chapter 13 trustee makes recommendations regarding your case.
+In addition to overseeing your bankruptcy case, the trustee makes recommendations regarding your case.
 However, the bankruptcy judge has the ultimate authority to decide disputes or issues within the case.

-Even though the Chapter 13 trustee cannot act without the court’s approval, it is essential to note the power of the Chapter 13 trustee.
+Even though the trustee cannot act without the court’s approval, it is essential to note the power of the trustee.
 The judge listens carefully to the recommendations by the Chapter 13 trustee, especially if the debtor does not have a bankruptcy lawyer to argue in favor of the debtor in court.

 The Chapter 13 Bankruptcy Trustee’s Role in Your Chapter 13 Case

-Your appointed Chapter 13 trustee evaluates your financial affairs.
+Your appointed bankruptcy trustee evaluates your financial affairs.
 They recommend things to the court and administer your case.
 Your bankruptcy “estate” is all of your legal or equitable interests in property owned at the time of your bankruptcy filing.

 The Chapter 13 trustee plays a vital role in your case.
-Chapter 13 trustees perform the following tasks.
+They perform the following tasks.

 Chapter 13 Bankruptcy Petition